About a month ago, I started the Facebook Portrait Project. On July 31, I came to understand the following:

-My sister because you the world will teach you about itself for a longer time than most.
+My sister because the world will teach you about itself for your whole life.
 Because you hear its song.
 Because Gunner will be there with the dogs and you’ll all transcend the wrinkles of time with Peter Pan minds.
 Because you no longer need a fountain of youth.
 You have freed yourself to be you, and come into love.

 Portait 7: Mike Hume

 Should the ninja turtles (NTs) negatively impact one’s mental well being, Mike Hume is screwed.

 The NTs weren’t a Saturday-morning cartoon in the Hume household on 27 Highland Drive, Apalachin, New York (spelling always tripped me up when we first learned geography at Tioga Hills elementary school, up the road past the Starners’ house and then down the road on the left; my hair would freeze walking to school in the winter but I kind of dug it.
 Still do.).